chamaeleonidae/api/docs/concepts/errors.md

 ## HTTP Status 429

-You have made too many requests and exceeded your Rate limit.
+You have made too many concurrent or bucketed requests and exceeded your Rate limit.

 See also [Rate limiting](rate-limiting.md)